JortvD/cs4575-g5/reports/g5_browser-extensions.md

 |     |                              |
 |     |                              |

-(Justification of why the experiments where ran on different devices?)

-(Specify version of chrome and ublock used)

-##  Experimental Setup

 ## Results
-The experiments can be found on the [Github repository](https://github.com/JortvD/cs4575-g5).
+The replication package for these experiments can be found on the [Github repository](https://github.com/JortvD/cs4575-g5).

 # Conclusions and Future Works

+# References
+[1] Khan, K. A., Iqbal, M. T., & Jamil, M. (2024).
+Impact of Ad Blockers on Computer Power Consumption while Web Browsing: A Comparative Analysis.
+European Journal of Electrical Engineering and Computer Science, 8(5), 18-24.

 <!-- #### 👉 Note 1:
 If you are a **software developer** enthusiastic about energy efficiency but you are not particularly interested in scientific experiments, this article is still useful for you.
 It is not necessary to do "everything by the book" but you may use one or two of these techniques to reduce the likelihood of making wrong decisions regarding the energy efficiency of your software.